jofoerster/habitsync/README.md

 - **Easy Docker deployment** for quick setup
 - **API-first architecture** swagger docs available, ready for external integrations (see [API](#api-documentation))

+### 📥 **Import**
+- **Import your data** from Loop Habit Tracker

 ## Download mobile App

 [<img alt="Get it on GitHub" src="https://raw.githubusercontent.com/Kunzisoft/Github-badge/main/get-it-on-github.png" width="240">](https://github.com/jofoerster/habitsync/releases/latest)

+I recommend using [Obtainium](https://github.com/ImranR98/Obtainium) to keep the app updated.
+Please be aware that the mobile app is in development and needs to be kept up to date with the server version.

 ## Integrate with Home Assistant